Student Intern Program

 You can note the international driver's license on the application but you will need to have a valid government issued identification card (state ID or drivers license) once the internship begins.

 No, shadowing a particular area or section of the agency is not permitted.
-Outside of the internship program, citizens can schedule a ride along with any of the five districts located throughout Hillsborough county.
+Outside of the internship program, citizens can schedule a ride-a-long with any of the five districts located throughout Hillsborough County.

 The internship is based off of the number of credit hours that are required by your college/university.
 Students will intern for the duration of a twelve hour shift.